yaakovgman/pdsnd_github/README.md

 Once they answered the 3 questions in the prompt about what city, month, and day they wanted to see the would get a bunch of really cool data points.

 ## **Hardware Needed**
--Computer
+- Computer
--Wifi
+- Wifi

 ## **Software Needed**
-*Terminal (for mac) or other
+* Terminal (for mac) or other
-*Atom or some code editor
+* Atom or some code editor

 ## **Data**